How to Wax Eyebrows: The Step by Step Guide

 Most importantly, start analyzing the good and the bad brows that you see.
 Are they symmetrical, do they enhance the face or overwhelm it, are they parallel from top to bottom, etc.

 In the end, it's up to your or your client’s needs, but if you have the skills to pay the bills, you'll be able to learn how to wax eyebrows so that clients keep coming back!

 How to Prevent Pimples After Waxing Eyebrows

 To prevent breakouts and pimples after waxing eyebrows, be sure to use the right pre and post-wax care on skin.
-It’s OK to continue using post-wax care even three days after waxing.
-Gently exfoliate the skin 24-hours after waxing and avoid going to the gym or extreme sun exposure.
+It’s okay to continue using post-wax care even three days after waxing.
+Gently exfoliate the skin 24 hours after waxing and avoid going to the gym, performing activities that might cause chafing or irritation, and avoiding extreme sun exposure.

 Keep bangs or hats off the area and if you’re acne-prone, avoid foods high in sugar or fats and keep the skin protected with moisturizers that contain antibacterial and anti-inflammatory ingredients.

 How to Treat a Wax Burn on Eyebrows